monomon/hex_world/README.md

 * bug where tribes colonize on tiles 1 tile away - should be only immediate neighbors
 * plot populations against time
 * implement violence
+* better terrain generation, use Perlin noise or smth